kohkimakimoto/inertia-echo/README.md

 ### Validation

-The Inertia-Echo does not support validation, as Echo lacks built-in validation.
+The inertia-echo does not support validation, as Echo lacks built-in validation.
 The implementation of validation is up to you.
-If you wish to handle validation errors with Inertia-Echo, you will need to implement it yourself.
+If you wish to handle validation errors with inertia-echo, you will need to implement it yourself.

 See also the official document: [Validation](https://inertiajs.com/validation)

+### Server-side Rendering (SSR)

+The inertia-echo does not support server-side Rendering.

 ## Demo application